sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 Each set covers different aspects of the C++ language from function parameter passing to STL containers and lambda functions — all applied to bounding boxes, image segmentation, and object tracking components.

 ---
-## Future Plan

-I will continue expanding this collection with additional C++ concepts.
-Planned topics for future include:

-- **Object Detection, Tracking and Image Segmentation Simulation for a single class in C++.**
-- **CUTLASS for efficient GPU matrix-multiplication kernels in C++.**
-- **Triton Inference Server concepts for deploying C++ inference pipelines.**
-- **Templates for generic programming in object detection tasks.**
-- **Eigen C++ Template Library for advanced matrix and linear algebra operations.**
-- **Enums for managing object states and categories.**

-This is an ongoing process, and more exercises and code details will be added step by step in each file.**

----

 ## Prerequisites